 RTÉ photographer Roy Bedell was in Brighton to cover the event and captured many photos of the now iconic band.
-The photographs were used in an RTÉ Guide article on the aftermath of the contest.
+The photographs were used in an RTÉ Guide article.
 Presented here is a selection of the photographs from that shoot.

 For Bjorn, Agnetha, Anni-Frid and Benny, winning the competition meant international exposure, sell-out tours, and millions of record sales.

 Eurovision Song Contest Entrants (1974)

 Entrants in the 1974 Eurovision Song Contest, pose for photographers outside the Brighton Pavilion, England.
 ABBA can be seen in the centre of shot standing on either side of Olivia Newton-John, the United Kingdom's representative.

 ABBA on Brighton Beach (1974)